Bayesian inference for partial orders from random linear extensions: power relations from 12th Century Royal Acta: Conclusions

 \section{Conclusions}

-A new class of models for time series data listing rank data is summarised in \sec~\ref{sec:time-series-posterior}.
-The observation model in \eq~\ref{eq:observation-model} was motivated by thinking of lists as realisations of a virtual queue in which the relative positions of actors are constrained by an underlying social hierarchy which we model as a partial order.
-We allowed for noise via the queue-jumping error model in \eq~\ref{eq:lkd-noisy-down}.
-We gave a marginally consistent prior for the stochastic process of partial orders using the latent variable representation in \eq~\ref{eq:prior-for-h}.
-This made it straightforward to introduce a parameter controlling partial order depth and incorporate actor-covariates informing the position of actors in the hierarchy.
+A new class of poset-models for time-series rank-data is summarised in \sec~\ref{sec:time-series-posterior}.
+The latent variable poset-parameterisation in \eq~\ref{eq:prior-for-h} made it straightforward to introduce a parameter controlling poset depth and incorporate actor-covariates informing the position of actors in the hierarchy.
 We fit the model to witness-list data in which the actors are eleventh and twelfth century bishops.
 In \sec~\ref{sec:poHB1aRS6} we saw that the model recovered structure in the data which was anticipated by historians.
 In particular, the dependence of the status of a bishop on their seniority is clear in \fig~\ref{fig:beta-poHB1aRS6}.
 We checked for evidence that the depth parameter $\rho$, correlation $\theta$ and error probability $p$ varied over time by looking at short time intervals (see \app~\ref{app:constant-rho-theta-p-intervals}) and found no evidence against our assumption of constant values over time.
 Further support comes from model comparison against a Placket-Luce mixture in \app~\ref{app:pl-mix-elpd} which favoured our model.
-The time-series extension of the Plackett-Luce model in \app~\ref{app:PL-timeseries-model} gave similar results for seniority effects and evolving {authority}, showing that the data overwhelm these model variations and conclusions are robust.
-The model is fairly time consuming to fit so there was no great gain in efficiency over partial orders on our data.
+The time-series extension of the Plackett-Luce model in \app~\ref{app:PL-time-series-model} gave similar results for seniority effects and evolving {authority}, showing that the data overwhelm these model variations and conclusions are robust.
+The times-series Plackett-Luce model is fairly time consuming to fit so there was no great gain in efficiency over posets on our data.